jszeman/chsm/doc/ch1_anatomy_of_a_state_machine/sm.md

 In this section, we’ll walk through several examples where we take a state from the example state machine, dispatch events to it, and observe the results.
 We’ll pay special attention to which functions are called and in what order.

-(The examples are auto generated into the [sm.doc](../../crf/test/build/sm.doc) file by the unit tests.)
+(The examples are auto generated into the [sm.doc](../../crf/test/build/sm.doc) file by the unit tests.
+You can use it as a reference to understand the code generator's behavior in any situation.
+The subsections below are selected examples.)

 Each subsection title will follow this format:
 **starting state** ← **EVENT1**, **EVENT2**... [guard() => true|false]